zonemaster/zonemaster-gui/docs/TranslationGuide.md

 ## gui-faq-LANG.md

-The FAQ documents holds questions and answers on Zonemaster, and there is one document per language, e.g. `gui-faq-en.md`.
+The FAQ document holds questions and answers on Zonemaster, and there is one document per language, e.g. `gui-faq-en.md`.

 The files are located in the [docs/FAQ] folder, one file for each supported